wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

 > 2. **Create button**: Each answer becomes its own button with a unique key for React's tracking
 > 3. **Display answer**: The answer string appears as the visible text on each button
 >
 > Array mapping is everywhere in React — any time you have a list of data that becomes a list of components, you use `map()`.
-The `key` prop helps React optimize updates by tracking which items changed, moved, or were added/removed, making your dynamic button lists performant and reliable.
+The `key` prop helps React optimize updates by tracking which items changed, moved, or were added/removed.
+Without keys, React would re-render all buttons on every update; with keys, it only updates the buttons that actually changed, making your dynamic button lists performant and reliable.

 ### Step 5: Test the answer buttons